 These days, I like to get my maca from The Maca Team.
 This company specializes in maca products only, which they source from Peru.
 And they’ve been doing so for about 15 years.

-Because they focus entirely on maca, I feel like I’m getting a better quality product because they’ve basically had to master just about every aspect of maca production (of course that’s just my perception!).
+Because they focus entirely on maca, I feel like I’m getting a better quality product because they’ve basically had to master every aspect of maca production.

 Here are some maca supplements from The Maca Team: